-Ms. Arnold earned a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens in 2007, where she graduated with honors.
+Ms. Arnold earned a Bachelor's Degree in German Linguistics and Literature from the National and Kapodistrian University of Athens in 2007, where she graduated with honors.
 Ms. Arnold also obtained a Master of Arts Degree in Education and Media from the University of Rostock in Germany in 2014.

 She specializes in teaching German as a foreign language.
 In addition to German and English, she also speaks Greek and French.